juliangut/slim-routing/README.md

 If a route returns an instance of `\Jgut\Slim\Routing\Response\ResponseType` it will be passed to the corresponding handler according to configuration

-Provided response types:
+There are two response types already provided:

 * `PayloadResponse` stores simple payload data to be later transformed for example into JSON or XML
-* `ViewResponse` keeps agnostic template parameters so it can be rendered in a handler
+* `ViewResponse` keeps agnostic template parameters, so they can be rendered in a handler

+You can easily create your own.

 ### Response type handler

-Mapped on invocation strategy, a response handler will be responsible of returning a `Psr\Message\ResponseInterface` from the received `\Jgut\Slim\Routing\Response\ResponseType`
+Mapped on invocation strategy, a response handler will be responsible for returning a `Psr\Message\ResponseInterface` from the received `\Jgut\Slim\Routing\Response\ResponseType`

-Typically, they will agglutinate presentation logic: how to represent the data contained in the response type, such as transform it into JSON, XML, etc, or render it with a template engine such as Twig
+Typically, they will agglutinate presentation logic: how to represent the data contained in the response type, such as transform it into JSON, XML, etc. or render it with a template engine such as Twig

 Register response type handlers on invocation strategy creation or